Jack-Barry/api-demo/docs/Specs/Controllers.md

 ### Read

-When you need to read data from the database, you'll have a `read` method.
+When you need to read data from the database, you'll have a `read` method, such as `index` for multiple records or `show` for individual records.
 What will you want to ensure works for this?

 * What happens when requested information...
   * is found?